-UniVoIP is a premier business VoIP and hosted PBX provider offering high-speed internet connectivity and any-distance phone service in one seamless self-serve solution.
-UniVoIP brings you the best in business VoIP technology with state-of-the-art IP-Tone phone solution.
+UniVoIP is a Los Angeles-based premier business Voice Over Internet Protocol and hosted PBX provider offering high-speed internet connectivity and any-distance phone service in one seamless self-serve solution.
+UniVoIP brings the best in business VoIP technology with enhanced voice services and state-of-the-art IP-Tone phone solutions.

 UniVoIP provides a virtual hosted business telephone solution with full Key System functionality.
 In addition to dedicated Internet connectivity, our solution offers enhanced networked voice services such as auto attendant, mobile twinning, single or multi-site extension dialing, directory services, unified messaging and centralized management.
 By offering a simple web interface an administrator or an end user can access and personalize the company's telephone system.